scmdr/cybercmdr/README.md

 ## 🎟 My Achievements
 Reduced intrusions by 78% and malware infections by 62% over the past year.
 Through detection Engineering, Configuring and administering firewalls, intrusion prevention systems, and endpoint security solutions across the organization's infrastructure,

-Drove 30% improvement in vulnerability remediation rates by designing and deploying security solutions that empowered product teams to efficiently identify, analyse and resolve defects throughout their SDLC.
+Drove a 67% improvement in vulnerability remediation rates by designing and deploying security solutions that empowered product teams to efficiently identify, analyse and resolve defects throughout their SDLC.

 Collaborated with DevOps to continuously harden production environments by optimizing detection, patching vulnerabilities, and hardening images.

-Deployed Defender for container.
+Deployed Defender for containers.
 Docker and Kubernetes.
 Providing recommendations through Azure console for (AKS) Azure Kubernetes services.
 Reporting on the image registry.
 Providing reports on critical vulnerabilities that had an impact on business.

 ## 🎟 My Documentation
 - Atlassian Confluence